 - Completion of a License Completion Form.

-- Recommendation by the CAGS Division of Curriculum and Instruction Education Dean or Program Director for an Initial Teaching License by the Colorado Department of Education.
+- Recommendation by the CAGS School of Education Professions Dean or Program Director for an Initial Teaching License by the Colorado Department of Education.

 For additional information about the M.A. in Curriculum and Instruction program and graduate courses in education, contact the College of Adult and Graduate Studies, or visit the Master of Arts in Curriculum and Instruction website at www.ccu.edu/maci.